Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

 	Upon first dying the kitty doesn't wake up and finds herself at the start of the dream.

+- Main menu
+	- New game
+	- Continue
+	- Options
 - Menu
+	- Stats
+	- Iventory
-	- Customisable assets
+	- Equip
 - HUD
+  - HP bar
+	- Stamina bar
+	- XP
 - death
 	based on the ideia of souls to continue with her's perks, but the dungeon progress will be lost.